justanhduc/neuralnet-pytorch/README.md

 model.add_module('conv1', nnt.Conv2d(model.output_shape, 20, 5, padding='half', activation='relu'))
 model.add_module('conv2', nnt.Conv2d(model.output_shape, 64, 5, padding='half', activation='relu'))
 ```
-which frees you from a lot of memorizations and manual calculations when adding one layer on top of another.
+which frees you from a lot of memorization and manual calculations when adding one layer on top of another.
 Theano folks will also find some reminiscence as many functions are highly inspired by Theano.

 # Requirements